-Wawa has been keeping the mid-Atlantic fueled with hot coffee for more than half a century.
-To celebrate 54 years in business, the beloved convenience store chain is now offering an irresistible deal on its signature hot beverage.
-As ABC Philadelphia reports, Wawa customers can pick up a free coffee of any size all day on April 12.
+Wawa has been keeping the Mid-Atlantic fueled with hot coffee for more than half a century.
+To celebrate 58 years in business, the beloved convenience store chain is now offering an irresistible deal on its signature hot beverage: Customers can pick up a free coffee of any size all day today, April 14, 2022.

-To participate in this year's Wawa Day, just visit one of the more than 790 Wawa locations across Pennsylvania, Florida, New Jersey, Delaware, Maryland, Virginia, and Washington, D.C. and grab a brewed coffee.
+To participate in this year's Wawa Day, just visit one of the more than 960 Wawa locations across Pennsylvania, New Jersey, Delaware, Maryland, Virginia, Florida, and Washington, D.C and grab a brewed coffee.
 The chain expects to give away 2 million free cups of coffee as part of the promotion.

 For more company trivia, check out our list of fun facts about Wawa.

 A version of this story ran in 2018; it has been updated for 2022.